cds-snc/gcds-docs/src/en/components/notice/code.md

 ### Define the type of notice

-Use the `type` attribute to categorize the notice as ‘Info’, ‘Warning’, ‘Danger’ or ‘Success’.
+Use the `type` attribute to categorize the notice as `info`, `warning`, `danger` or `success`.
 This choice determines the visual styling of the notice and communicates the urgency or importance of the message to people.

 ### Specify the notice title and heading level